CuzImAzizx/obsidian-image-organizer/README.md

 Yes, I’ve actually added command-line options — mostly for my own convenience, but they might save your sanity too.
 Here's what you can pass when running the script:

 - `--skip-vault-checking`: Skips the vault validation.
-Useful when you're running this on a server where the `.obsidian` folder isn't synced.
+Useful when you're running this on a server where the `.obsidian/` folder isn't synced.

 - `--skip-not-found`: Suppresses logs like:"`Image not found in vault root: Pasted image 20250228090638.png`".
 Helpful after the first run, since moved images will obviously no longer be in the vault root.